Virus strain guide

 WHO identified the cluster as Andes virus

-What Makes Andes Virus Different
+What Makes Andes Virus Different?

 Andes virus can cause HPS, a severe respiratory disease.
 Its unusual feature is documented limited spread between people after close contact with a symptomatic person.